-This creamy Strawberry Lemon Cheesecake Salad is full of fresh berries and lemon flavor.
-It is a delicious side dish or dessert to share at the upcoming picnics and parties.
+This Strawberry Lemon Cheesecake Salad is full of fresh strawberries and lemon flavor.
+The creamy lemon fluff is an easy side dish that can be made in minutes and is perfect for summer picnics and parties.

 I think this means I just need to rethink my salad strategy.
 Time to add some new veggies, dressings, and proteins into the mix.
 Any ideas for me?
 Our old stand by salad’s are not cutting it anymore.

-Last year I made this banana split fluff salad, and I realized that dessert salads are my favorite way to do salad!
+Last year I made this banana split fluff salad, and I realized that cheesecake dessert salads are my favorite way to eat salad!
 Creamy, fluffy goodness loaded with lots of fruit is definitely my favorite way to eat “salad”.

-Really any pie filling will work in this salad, but every since making and eating an entire batch of the best lemon bars ever, I am all about the lemon goodness.
+Any pie filling will work in this cheesecake salad, but ever since making and eating an entire batch of the easy lemon bars ever, I am all about the lemon goodness.

-The red berry slices made the salad look so pretty and festive in my red bowl.
-If you add some blueberries into it too, this would have the perfect 4th of July side dish!
+The red berry slices make this lemon fluff salad look so pretty and festive.
+Add blueberries to make this the perfect 4th of July side dish!
 The lemon isn’t too bright, so it really does look like red, white, and blue!

 - Make sure your cream cheese is soft before you start mixing it.
 I like to get it out of the refrigerator at least an hour ahead of time.
 If you forget, go ahead and unwrap it and microwave it for about 20 seconds to warm it up.